13.4. Binary Trees: Template Examples

 2. This figure and those following illustrate each tree node as a square with the data member at the top and the left and right pointers on the bottom.
 Arrows and λ characters indicate valid and null pointers.

 3. This binary tree arbitrarily inserts the first data item to the root's right subtree and never uses its left pointer.
 The search and insert operations require a "key" data value provided by the client program.
 The search operation seeks the "key," and the insert operation attempts to insert it into the tree.
-As they descend the tree, both operations choose between the left and right subtrees based on the "key:" if key < the data in the current node, go left; otherwise, go right.
+As they descend the tree, both operations choose between the left and right subtrees based on the "key:" if key less than the data in the current node, go left; otherwise, go right.
 In the illustrations, "A" precedes (comes before) "B," and "C" succeeds (comes after) "B." The search operation uses a single pointer, bottom, to indicate the current node.
 The insert operation uses two pointers, top and bottom, that are moved down the tree so that they are always one level apart.
 Using two pointers makes it convenient for the operations to access the members of both nodes.

-Binary Tree Algorithms
+Illustrating Binary Tree Algorithms

 (a)(b)(c)